gogospurs/crazy_keyboards-lab1-variant-3/README.md

 ## Contribution

-- Yu Zhang -- source part
+- Yu Zhang -- source part and upload the files to github
 - Haixiao Wang -- test part

 ## Explanation of taken decision and analysis

 - The libarary mainly contains two parts, one is mutable object part, and the function in it will change the source object.

 ## Conclusion